apsmilefokus/smilefokus_seeking_bestperson/README.md

 before to join us.
 We need to you about you.

 - Who are you -> resume email to witchnee(at)[smileFOKUS].com
-- your portfolio by folking repos
+- your portfolio by fork repos
 - ✨May the force be with you ✨

 # Front end dev